Petrullo-Lab/squirrel_mast_project/README.md

 then run the following scripts:

 1) Bioinformatics/16s_dada2.R On each separate run file this runs.
 Dada2 and creates ASVtables
 2) Bioinformatics/combination_runs.R to cobine the different runs.
+This code is generated through the KRSP database which has limited access.
+Please contact me for a copy of the data used if interested in repeating the analysis

+Neverthless I provide here the data to perform all statistical analysis

 Then you can move to statistics